vicsanity623/Axiom-Agent/ROADMAP.md

 ***

 The Axiom Agent has successfully evolved through its foundational phases.
-It began with the **"Genesis Engine,"** establishing a stable knowledge graph.
-The **"Intelligent Learner"** phase enabled autonomous discovery, while the **"Conversational Mind"** gave it the ability to parse complex sentences and learn from its own responses.
+It began with the **"Genesis Engine,"** establishing a stable knowledge graph and basic parsing.
+It then became an **"Intelligent Learner"** with autonomous discovery, a **"Conversational Mind"** with contextual understanding, and underwent a critical **"Stabilization & Hardening"** phase to build a resilient and testable core.

-Following this rapid innovation, the Axiom Agent has now completed a critical **"Stabilization & Hardening"** phase.
-This engineering-focused effort addressed technical debt, dramatically improved the user experience, and fortified the agent's core logic with a comprehensive test suite and more intelligent learning mechanisms.
-This essential work has created a robust and maintainable platform, paving the way for the agent's next major functional leaps: achieving true **"Semantic Mastery"** with a deeper understanding of language, becoming an **"Autonomous Scholar"** with strategic learning, and finally, evolving into a **"Logical Reasoner"** capable of procedural thought and tool use.
+Following this, the agent has now achieved a new level of intelligence in the **"Autonomous Scholar"** phase.
+It has moved beyond simple learning to **strategic, goal-oriented research**, driven by a formal `GoalManager`.
+Most significantly, it now possesses a **`MetacognitiveEngine`**, allowing it to analyze its own performance logs, suggest improvements to its own source code, and verify those fixes in a secure sandbox.
+This suite of capabilities marks a transition to true autonomy, setting the stage for the next leaps into deeper semantic understanding and procedural reasoning.

 ---